Rank-N-Tensor/Mobile-Manipulation/README.md

 "NewTask" is an implementation with different pick and place configurations "Overshoot" causes an overshoot ot occur in the controller

-all implementations use a feedforward+PI controller
+all implementations use either a feedforward+P or  feedforward+PI controller

 # Best

 # NewTask